jakobkilian/unfolding-space/README.md

 Several libraries are used in the project:

 - [Libroyale from pmdtechnologies ag](https://pmdtec.com/en/) which is **not** open source but freely accessible when buying a pico flexx cam which is an obligatory part of the hardware.
 (You need to allow the usb cam in `/etc/udev/rules.d`, see lib doc)
 - [OpenCV: Open Source Computer Vision Library](https://github.com/opencv/opencv).
-Thanks to @Lauszus for [install inspritation](https://gist.github.com/Lauszus/c8ce73f3177d6455c27c)
+Thanks to @github/Lauszus for [install inspritation](https://gist.github.com/Lauszus/c8ce73f3177d6455c27c)
 - [Boost Library](https://www.boost.org) is used for udp communication.
 Install with package manager sudo `apt-get install boost`
 - [WiringPi (Unofficial Mirror/Fork)](https://github.com/WiringPi/WiringPi) is used for i2c communication on the Raspi.